FunctionLab/humanbase-docs/docs/in-silico-mutagenesis.rst

 Note that ISM only accepts a sequence (FASTA file) as input.
 The input FASTA file should be 2000 base pairs long.

+The chromatin impact prediction is performed using the :docs:`beluga` model.

 ISM outputs effects for each of three possible substitutions of all 2000 bases, across all chromatin features.

 Output